keysking/flutter_vivid_text/example/README.md

-# supertext_example
+# vivid_text_example

-Demonstrates how to use the supertext plugin.
+Demonstrates how to use the vivid_text plugin.

 ## Getting Started